QUICKLINKS -All our weekend links in one place!

 CONGO

-This past fall, the Free Church of Congo, known as CECU (Evangelical Community of Christ in the Ubangi) celebrated 100 years of ministry.
-Along with Kevin Kompelin, the President of the Evangelical Free Church of America (EFCA), and other national leaders, a small team from Constance including Pastor Randy Discher traveled there for the celebration.
+A little over a year ago, the Free Church of Congo, known as CECU (Evangelical Community of Christ in the Ubangi) celebrated 100 years of ministry.
+Along with Kevin Kompelin (President of the EFCA - Evangelical Free Church of America) and other national leaders, a small team from Constance, including Pastor Randy Discher, traveled there for the celebration.
 Constance has been privileged to be a part of that ministry since 2007, when our church sent a team on a vision trip to support ReachGlobal’s ministries there, like Tandala Hospital and a new ministry called Globalfingerprints, EFCA’s child sponsorship program.
-Over the past 15 years, we have been blessed to walk alongside them and see those ministries thrive.
-We look forward to continuing our partnership with many of the EFCA’s ReachGlobal ministries there and have a few project goals we’d like to focus on during our 2023 Global emphasis as a church.
+Over the past 16 years, we've been blessed to walk alongside them and see those ministries thrive.
+We look forward to continuing our partnership with many of the EFCA’s ReachGlobal ministries there and have a few project goals we’d like to focus on during our 2024 Global emphasis as a church.

 Elikya Center